 Indy Maven launched with a small but mighty team in October 2019.
-Our mission was to bring curated content and community to the women of Central Indiana.
+Our mission is to uplift women in Central Indiana through content, community, and curated events.
+Our team remains small, but our impact is big.

-Interested in joining our team?
+Interested in joining the #mavenmovement?
 We’d love to get to know you!
 Contact us.

-Join 5,000+ subscribers and sign up for our FREE weekly “Uncovered” newsletter today!
+Join 5,000+ subscribers and sign up for our FREE weekly newsletter today!

 Leslie Bailey is a seasoned writer, editor, and media consultant.
 Before launching Indy Maven, she was the managing editor for AAA Crossroads magazine, lifestyle editor at Indianapolis Monthly, and a reporter for The Indianapolis Star where she penned a popular column called “The Adventuress.”